shreyasflo/Wrangle-Open-Street-Map-OSM-data/README.md

-# Wrangle-Open-Street-Map-OSM-data
-Here I used data munging techniques, such as assessing the quality of the data for validity, accuracy, completeness, consistency and uniformity, to clean the OpenStreetMap data
+Here, I was supposed to choose any area of the world in https://www.openstreetmap.org and I chose San Jose and downloaded the OSM file.
+I used data munging techniques, such as assessing the quality of the data for validity, accuracy, completeness, consistency and uniformity, to clean the OpenStreetMap data.
+Finally, I chose MongoDB over SQL as the data schema to complete the project.